dojo/dojo.io/site/source/tutorials/1060_data_driven_widgets/index.md

 layout: tutorial
 title: Data-driven widgets
 icon: database
-overview: In this tutorial, you will learn how to create reactive, data-driven widgets in Dojo 2.
+overview: In this tutorial, you will learn how to create reactive, data-driven widgets in Dojo.
 paginate: true
 topic: widgets
 ---